-Foreign nationals evacuate Niger, as regional tensions rise
+Foreign nationals evacuate Niger as regional tensions rise

 ——

-AP journalists Edith M. Lederer at the United Nations, Chinedu Asadu in Abuja, Nigeria, Ellen Knickmeyer in Washington DC, John Leicester in Paris and Frances D’Emilio in Rome, Italy contributed to this report.
+AP journalists Edith M. Lederer at the United Nations; Chinedu Asadu in Abuja, Nigeria; Ellen Knickmeyer in Washington DC; John Leicester in Paris and Frances D’Emilio in Rome, Italy contributed to this report.